fasttime/Polytype/readme.md

 <script src="https://cdn.statically.io/gh/fasttime/Polytype/0.1.0/lib/polytype.min.js"></script>
 ```

-If your browser application already uses ECMAScript modules, you can also import the module version
+If your browser application already uses ECMAScript modules, you can also import the module build
 (“.mjs”) in contexts where Polytype-specific definitions like `classes` are required.
 This has the advantage to avoid possible naming conflicts on global objects.